 To assemble this little monster, all you have to do is fold down the legs, clamp them in place, and voila!

 This thing’s packing an incredibly powerful 15-amp motor which means you’ll be able to work with any hardwood you like.
-Come hickory, come oak, come pressure-treated lumber, the carbide blade will pass through in a buttery smooth motion.
+Come hickory, come oak, come pressure-treated lumber, and the carbide blade will pass through in a buttery smooth motion.

 The DWE7491RS is everything you could want in a portable table saw, and that’s because it doesn’t really feel like a portable model at all.
 From onboard storage to the large rip capacity and fold-out fence, it packs a hell of a punch.